strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 </code-group>

+For more information on the `Dockerfile` and its commands, please refer to the [official Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).

 ### (Optional) Docker Compose

 The following `docker-compose.yml` can be used to start up a database container and a Strapi container along with a shared network for communication between the two.